 General Data Protection Regulation

 One of the most radical changes employers will need to prepare for will be GDPR.
 This new legislation will be law on 25th May 2018.
-Our Company Commercial team have written several articles on this area of law, which can be found here.
-Find out more about the changes your business needs to make by attending one of our workshops; email email@example.com to find out availability and book.
+Our Company Commercial team have written several articles on this area of law.
+Find out more about the changes your business needs to make by attending one of our workshops; email firstname.lastname@example.org to find out availability and book.

 In March 2016, the government under Prime Minister David Cameron announced plans to extend shared parental leave and pay to working grandparents by 2018.
 However, a consultation planned for May 2016 did not take place, and Theresa May’s government has yet to indicate whether it intends to proceed with the policy.
 Shortly after the Brexit referendum, information was released that the proposal was still on the table but was on the hold due to other government priorities.
 There has been no consultation paper and no further announcements have been made, however employers should look out for any changes that may be announced this year.

 The Parental Bereavement (Pay and Leave) Bill was introduced into the House of Commons on 19 July 2017.
 Under the Bill, employed parents who have lost a child would be entitled to two weeks' leave (irrespective of their length of service) to allow them time to grieve away from the workplace.
 The Bill, currently progressing through Parliament, will entitle employees who lose a child under the age of 18 to two weeks’ leave, paid at the statutory rate if they have 26 weeks’ service.
 Currently employed parents only have a day-one right to take a reasonable amount of unpaid time off to deal with an emergency involving a dependent, including dealing with a dependent’s death.
 The government was originally foreseeing this to become law in 2018, however this is now looking more likely to be in force in 2020.

 If you have any questions on these changes or other employment law matters, you can contact the Employment team on 02380 717717 or email email@example.com.